peaBerberian/peaberberian.github.io/README.md

   reasons: the root directory is `/` with a "user" directory in it (`/userdata/`) and some directories with virtual files (not actually on disk, and computed at read time).

+- Applications can receive arguments at launch (like file data and flags) and their code is loaded only when executed.

+  Many of them are "sandboxed": Allowing not only to enforce a real and strong permission system (e.g. only a very few apps have access to the filesystem), but also efficient memory management, especially when opening and closing many apps in a single session.

 - I ended up implementing an "executable" format: a JS object that can be serialized to JSON which contains metadata about the app and how to run it.